initialcommit-com/git-dummy/README.md

 Generate dummy Git repositories and populate them with the desired number of commits, branches, and structure.

-Example: `$ git-dummy --commits=10 --branches=2`
+Example: `$ git-dummy --commits=10 --branches=2 --diverge-at=3`

 This will initialize a new Git repo in the current directory with 2 branches, each containing 10 commits.

 Note: All generated dummy repos have at minimum 1 branch called `main`.
 For dummies with multiple branches, branches are named `branch1, branch2, ..., branchN`.
-Each branch currently branches off of `main` at a randomly chosen commit.
+Each branch currently branches off of `main` at `--diverge-at` if supplied, or else a randomly chosen commit.
 The length of each branch is capped at the number of commits specified by `--commits`.

 ## Use cases
 - Programatically generate Git repos for functional testing of Git tools